- About AISD

 Austin ISD Board of Trustees

-(from left) Edmund T. Gordon, District 1; Ann Teich, District 3; Amber Elenz, District 5; Julie Cowan, SECRETARY, District 4; Kendall Pace, PRESIDENT, At Large 9; Paul Saldaña, VICE-PRESIDENT, District 6; Cindy Anderson, At Large 8; Yasmin Wagner, District 7; Jayme Mathias, District 2
+(from left) Edmund T. Gordon, District 1; Ann Teich, District 3; Amber Elenz, District 5; Julie Cowan, SECRETARY, District 4; Kendall Pace, PRESIDENT, At Large 9; Paul Saldaña, District 6; Cindy Anderson, At Large 8; Yasmin Wagner, District 7; Jayme Mathias, District 2

 |Kendall Pace, At-Large Position 9, President|